AC BTU Calculator: What Size Air Conditioner Do You Need?

 30%

-Energy savings
+Energy Savings

 15+

-Years lifespan
+Years Lifespan

-Methodology & Background
+Methodology and Background

 Built on Verifiable Methodology

-CalcArcond was built by Shahzad Arsi, an HVAC researcher and content specialist, after noticing that every freely available AC calculator online gave dangerous undersizing recommendations for hot-climate countries.
 The sizing formulas on this site are derived from ASHRAE Fundamentals, the Manual J residential load calculation method published by ACCA, and peer-reviewed heat transfer references.
 Where the calculator makes a simplifying assumption, the tool page explains it.
 Where precision matters, such as server rooms, kitchens, or high-ceiling rooms, specialised tools are provided rather than stretching a general formula beyond its valid range.

 Shahzad Arsi